-Israeli military says rocket fired from Gaza amid tensions
+Rocket fired at Israel from Gaza as Mideast tensions mount

 Amateur video from the scene appeared to show police using sponge-tipped plastic projectiles intended to be non-lethal as the protesters barricaded themselves inside the mosque.
 Police said a firebomb thrown by one of the protesters set a carpet outside the mosque on fire, but it was quickly extinguished.
 No injuries were reported.

-The Palestinian militant group Hamas, which rules the Gaza Strip, said Wednesday ahead of the march that Israel would bear “full responsibility for the repercussions” if it allowed the marchers “to approach our holy sites,” without elaborating.
+Hamas said Wednesday ahead of the march that Israel would bear “full responsibility for the repercussions” if it allowed the marchers “to approach our holy sites,” without elaborating.

 Itamar Ben Gvir, an ultra-nationalist lawmaker who frequently stages provocative visits to Palestinian areas, attended the rally and was greeted with cheers.
 He is a disciple of a radical rabbi whose violently anti-Arab ideology was once shunned in Israel but is now having a revival.